Boston Car Accident Lawyers Experienced in Cell Phone-Related Crashes

-Driving while talking on a cell phone (or smart phone) is a dangerous practice that takes a driver's focus away from the road and often leads to serious motor vehicle accidents
+Driving while talking on a cell phone is a dangerous practice that takes your focus away from the road and can lead to serious car accidents

-In 2011, cell phone use was involved in 1.3 million car crashes across the country, according to the National Safety Council.
-Some 1.2 million traffic accidents were caused by drivers talking on cell phones, while texting while driving accounted for the rest.
+How significant is the problem of cell phone use in cars?
+The National Safety Council reports cell phone use has been involved in 1.3 million car accidents during a single year.
+This includes 1.2 million traffic accidents were caused by drivers talking on cell phones, while texting while driving accounted for the rest.

 The National Safety Council also reported that fatal car accidents rose in Massachusetts in 2016.
 There were 399 deaths reported, up from 354 deaths in 2015.
 Experts told The Boston Globe that cell phone use likely contributed to this increase.

 If you have been injured in a car accident, contact the attorneys of Breakstone, White & Gluck for a free legal consultation at 800-379-1244 or 617-723-7676 or use our contact form.
 It is important to learn your rights and an attorney can start an immediate investigation.
 Our attorneys have represented clients injured by negligence across Massachusetts, including in Boston, Cambridge, Quincy, Somerville, Arlington, Medford and Everett.

 More than 20 states now ban hand-held cell phone use.
 Massachusetts has banned texting while driving

 since 2010.
 Only in 2020 did the state become hands-free as a way to reduce distracted driving accidents.
 Drivers can now only use cell phones when they are in "hands-free" mode.
 Drivers are granted one swipe to activate phones, then they must use voice-activated technology.

 Drivers who are looking for directions have to use an in-vehicle system or mount their phones to the car dashboard.
 Drivers have to respect this law when they stop at red lights.